Academics

 College Counseling:

-• Stress that the most important item in the freshman year is a strong academic transition at the Freshman class meeting
+• Stresses that the most important item in the first year is a strong academic transition at the first year class meeting.

 • Sophomore Year & Summer